 What can be done if a parent is not sticking to an agreement?

-If a grandparent has concerns about a parent adhering to an agreement or parenting plan they have made, they can file an application for To agree to something being done, to approve an action or arrangement.
-See also informed consent. orders with the Federal Circuit Court.
+If a grandparent has concerns about a parent adhering to an agreement or parenting plan they have made, they can file an application for consent orders with the Federal Circuit and Family Court.
 The court will consider the best interests of the child, so before an application for consent orders is filed, the factors contained in sections 60B, 60CA, 60CC, 61DA and 65DAA of the FL Act should be considered.

 If the court accepts the application, the consent orders become binding on the parties in the same way as orders actually made by the court.
 Thereafter, the consent orders can be enforced by the court if they are contravened.